momalab/e3/README.md

 If you use our framework, please cite our paper titled "E3: A Framework for Compiling C++ Programs with Encrypted Operands", which can be found here: https://eprint.iacr.org/2018/1013.
 The paper describes the process of developing E3, as well as how to add new libraries to the framework.

+# Features

+## Programming Features
+E3 supports all the C++ operators (addition, subtraction, multiplication, division, comparison, bitwise operations), including division, a feature many frameworks currently do not support.
+E3 also provides flexibility and allows code reusability, as it enables users to operate with the same code on different FHE libraries or encryption schemes.
+In addition, E3 allows the integration with other root-of-trusts that emulate homomorphism.

+## Technical Features
+E3 supports a big variety of Homomorphic Encryption libraries.
+This includes FHEW, HELib, SEAL, TFHE, as well as Paillier.
+Consequently, the framework also supports a number of schemes including BFV, BGV, CKKS, and GSW.
+It also provides support for two novel features, those of Bridging, and Batching.

+### Bridging
+A unique feature of E3 is bridging.
+This novel technique mixes different arithmetic abstractions, or, in other words mixes both Modular and Bit-level arithmetic in one program.
+This provides the ability to convert variables from integral type to modular, which eventually results in performance improvements of several orders of magnitude in certain cases.
+As a result, regarding the plaintext space E3 is capable of operating on both modular arithmetic and binary circuits.

+### Batching
+E3 also fully supports batching capabilities as it allows for the parallel processing of plaintexts in a Single Instruction Multiple Data fashion, along with rotation operations.
+Regarding parameter selection methods, the user is required to manually select the parameters that will be used according to the application at hand.
+In addition, E3 automatically handles ciphertext relinearization and rescaling.
+Lastly,

 # Quick setup

 Here we show how to set up and test E3 on Linux.
 For Windows and MacOS please check our [wiki](https://github.com/momalab/e3/wiki/installing-e3).